Retrofit of a granulate mixing system at Acino Pharma

 FAT with WinMOD

 In collaboration with the operator, all of the system’s functions were recorded and documented in the new functional specification.
-As part of this process, improvements and optimizations related to system operation and process flows were also proposed and incorporated into the FS.What is a Functional Specification (FS)?A document that describes the functional requirements of a system.
+As part of this process, improvements and optimizations related to system operation and process workflows were also proposed and incorporated into the FSWhat is a functional specification (FS)?A document that describes the functional requirements of a system. recorded.

-Following the successful customer review of the new functional specification, the green light was given to begin developing the PLC.
-What is a PLC?A PLC (Programmable Logic Controller) is a system for process control.
+Following the successful customer review of the new functional specification, the green light was given to begin drafting the PLCWhat is a PLC?A PLC (programmable logic controller) is a system used for process control.
 It collects sensor data via inputs, processes it, and controls actuators such as motors or valves via outputs. program and the zenon visualization.
-During the subsequent software FAT, what does FAT stand for?The FAT (Factory Acceptance Test) is a simulation test conducted at the manufacturer’s site to ensure that the system functions properly before delivery to the customer. all functions were thoroughly tested with the plant operator.
-For the FAT , the entire system was simulated using WinMOD.
-This allowed operator training to be conducted on the test system following the successful software FAT.
+During the subsequent software FATWhat does FAT stand for?The FAT (Factory Acceptance Test) is a simulation test conducted at the manufacturer's facility to ensure that the system is functioning properly before it is shipped to the customer.
+All functions were thoroughly tested with the plant operator.
+For the FAT, the entire system was simulated using WinMOD.
+This made it possible to conduct operator training on the test system following the successful software FAT.

 Zenon in action

 As is always the case when retrofitting a production facility, downtime should be kept to a minimum.
-To ensure that production could resume on schedule two weeks after the retrofit, production-ready recipes were created and tested in collaboration with the customer immediately following the FAT.
-A significant time-saving advantage also resulted from the fact that we had already commissioned zenon Batch in its original version 7.11 on various systems at the customer’s site.
+To ensure that production could resume on schedule two weeks after the retrofit, production-ready recipes were created and tested in collaboration with the customer following the FAT.
+We also gained a significant time advantage because we had already commissioned zenon Batch in its original version 7.11 on various systems at the customer’s site.
 The software platform with the CTE basic functions concept is well-known and appreciated by production staff.
-After the smooth installation of the new peripherals (Stahl Remote HMI for EX Zone2—What are EX zones?Areas with explosive atmospheres.
-Depending on the risk and duration of this hazard, they are classified to prescribe appropriate protective measures and permitted equipment.) and loading the software, the line test began.
+Following the smooth installation of the new peripherals (Stahl Remote HMI for EX Zone 2What are EX zones?Areas with explosive atmospheres.
+These areas are classified based on the risk and duration of the hazard in order to specify appropriate protective measures and permitted equipment.) and the installation of the software, the line test began.
 After a brief functional test of the software, the two frequency converters were also successfully replaced with two new SEW Movitrac units.
 After about two days of conversion work, we began our functional tests on the system.

 FAT as a guarantee of success

-Thanks to the successful completion of the FAT at the office, the SAT—what does SAT stand for?The SAT (Site Acceptance Test) is an on-site test conducted at the customer’s location to ensure that the system functions properly under operating conditions after installation— was completed in just two days .
-The subsequent cleaning of the system was carried out directly according to the CIP procedure that had been established earlier .What does CIP stand for?CIP (Cleaning in Place) is an automatic cleaning method for process equipment such as tanks, performed directly on site without the need to disassemble them.
+Thanks to the successful completion of the FAT at the office, the SATWhat does SAT stand for?The SAT (Site Acceptance Test) is an on-site test conducted at the customer's location to ensure that the system functions properly under operating conditions after installation. was completed after just two days.
+The subsequent cleaning of the system was carried out directly using the CIPWhat does CIP stand for?CIP (Cleaning in Place) is an automated cleaning method for process equipment, such as tanks, that is performed on-site without the need to disassemble the equipment.
+Recipe completed.

 The system was successfully handed over to production on completion of the training for employees at the "Production, maintenance and management" level.